-FIG 6: DEKAD 20 Normalized Difference Vegetation Index (11th to 20th July, 2009)
+FIG 6: DEKAD 20 Normalized Difference Vegetation Index (21st to 31st July, 2009)

-EXPECTED WEATHER AND CROP CONDITIONS DURING THE NEXT 10 DAYS (1st -10th August, 2009).
+EXPECTED WEATHER AND CROP CONDITIONS DURING THE NEXT 10 DAYS (11th -20th August, 2009).

-During the next 10 days (1st -10th August, 2009) the Western regions are expected to experience light to moderate rainfall over few places.
+During the next 10 days (11th -20th August, 2009) the Western regions are expected to experience light to moderate rainfall over few places.
 Crops are expected to continue doing well and correspond to normal growth with normal yields being expected.

 Nyanza and Central Rift Valley are expected to experience light rains over few places, poor crops performance are expected due to reduced rainfall with below normal yields being expected in most areas around Kitale and Eldoret.
-In areas around Kisumu, harvesting of maize and sorghum is expected to continue with below normal yields being reported.
+In areas around Kisumu, harvesting of maize and sorghum is expected to be completed with below normal yields being reported.

 Central Highlands, Nairobi area and its environs, are expected to experience light rains over few places, with cold and cloudy mornings with light rains/ drizzle over high ground areas.
-Harvesting of the beans is expected to complete with poor yields being expected.
+Harvesting of the maize is expected to commence with poor yields being expected.

 In Eastern Province regions of Embu and Meru districts, bordering Mt Kenya, are expected to experience cool and cloudy mornings with light rains/ drizzle over high ground areas.
-Harvesting of the beans is expected to complete with poor yields being expected.
+Harvesting of the beans is expected to complete with normal yields being expected.

 In South-Eastern lowlands, generally sunny conditions are expected.
-Poor crop performances are expected due to lack rainfall.
+Most crops have withered with no yields expected.

-The Coastal region is expected to experience light to moderate rainfall over few places.
-Good crop performance is expected with normal yields being expected.
+The Coastal region is expected to experience light rainfall.
+Harvesting of the maize is expected to continue with normal yields being expected.

 In the Northern and Southern Rift Valley, Northeastern, parts Eastern Provinces of Kenya, hot and dry conditions are expected.
 Famine/hunger and the related impacts are expected to be on the rise due to inadequate rainfall during the last season.
 Death of livestock is expected to be on the rise due to lack of pastures and water both for human and animal use.
-Food relief efforts are expected to avert loss of lives due to hunger.
+Food relief efforts are expected in the region to avert loss of human lives due to hunger.

 In the pastoral regions and game parks/reserve of Northwestern, Northeastern, Northern Rift Valley, Southern Rift Valley and Southeastern Lowlands, sunny and dry conditions are expected to prevail.
 Poor pastures and inadequate water sources for human and animal/wildlife use are expected.
 Poor animals' health both (livestock and game) are expected.
-Pastoralist may be forced to migrate in search of pastures and water for their livestock and this normally results in armed human to human conflicts over these rare recourses.
+Pastoralist may be forced to migration in search of pastures and water for their livestock and this normally results in armed human to human conflicts over these rare recourses.

 In summary, poor maize crop performance is expected in most maize growing areas in the country, due to inadequate rainfall.
 The pastoral regions and game parks/reserves poor pastures and water sources are expected.
-Hunger/famine is expected to continue biting due to the current drought facing the country.
+Hunger/famine is expected to worsen due to the current drought facing the country.